DPDK/dpdk/doc/guides/contributing/coding_style.rst

 	objects that were compiled up as part of another target given in the included library ``meson.build`` file.

+reason
+	**Default Value = '<unknown reason>'**.
+	This variable should be used when a library is not to be built i.e. when ``build`` is set to "false", to specify the reason why a library will not be built.
+For missing dependencies this should be of the form ``'missing dependency, "libname"'``.

 version
 	**Default Value = 1**.
 	Specifies the ABI version of the library, and is used as the major